DVANH0302/CNN_for_digit_classifier/README.md

 # CNN Digit Classifier

-Congratulations on creating your CNN Digit Classifier!
-This project demonstrates your expertise in machine learning and computer vision, achieving a remarkable ranking within the top 20%.
-Below is a README file to help users understand your project and how to utilize it effectively.
+This project demonstrates my expertise in machine learning and computer vision, achieving a remarkable ranking within the top 20%.
+Below is a README file to help users understand the project and how to utilize it effectively.

 ---